ebihimself/aws-ip-ranges-html-search/README.md

 # AWS IP Prefixes Search Page

 This repository hosts a simple, user-friendly search interface for Amazon Web Services (AWS) IP prefixes.
+This HTML interface makes it easier to search for AWS IP address ranges by region and service.
+The raw JSON data is fetched from AWS's official source [here](https://ip-ranges.amazonaws.com/ip-ranges.json).
 You can access the live site [here](https://ebrahimahmadi.github.io/aws-ip-ranges-html-search/).

 ## Use Cases